We recently had the pleasure of getting to know South Carolina personal injury attorney Mark Chappell. Here's what we learned:

 A lawyer will usually help their clients to be compensated for their losses by maximizing the effects of existing laws.

-Mark took it 1 step further.
+Mark took it one step further.

 Years ago, he represented the family of a child killed in an ATV crash.
 Afterward, he worked with his clients to have an ATV safety bill passed.
 He also lobbied for legislation related to properly investigating deaths on college campuses.
 That was after representing a client whose daughter died from a fall out of an 8th-story window in her college dorm on the first night of her freshman year.